Phanx/Broker_Reincarnation/trunk/README.txt

 AnkhUp is a Reincarnation cooldown monitor for shamans.

-It can warn you when you're running low on ankhs, restock ankhs when you interact with a vendor, and notify you when your Reincarnation cooldown ends, and it remembers the date and time when you last Reincarnated.
+It shows you the cooldown status of your Reincarnation ability, notifies you when Reincarnation becomes available again, and remembers the date and time when you last Reincarnated.

 The cooldown monitor can be shown in a small movable window, or on your favorite DataBroker display addon.